-Wisconsin will be at the heart of American politics in 2012.
+Wisconsin often finds itself at the heart of American politics.
 The Marquette Law School Poll will be the best way to measure the heartbeat.

-The poll, a major addition to the Law School’s growing efforts to shed light on public policy matters, will provide the most extensive data on record of public sentiment in Wisconsin, including not only how things are developing in the nationally significant elections to be held in the state this year, but how people feel about a wide range of issues and what factors are shaping their opinions.
-Because polling will be conducted generally at least once a month throughout the year, the Marquette Law School Poll also will show trends in public opinion and the impact of events on the course of politics here.
+The poll, a major addition to the Law School’s growing efforts to shed light on public policy matters, will provide the most extensive data on record of public sentiment in Wisconsin, including not only how things are developing in the nationally significant elections to be held in the state, but how people feel about a wide range of issues and what factors are shaping their opinions.
+Because polling will be conducted regularly throughout the year, the Marquette Law School Poll also will show trends in public opinion and the impact of events on the course of politics here.

 The poll is being conducted with the highest standards of independence, impartiality, and professionalism, and uses the best in polling practices.

-The poll has a margin of error of 3.8%.
-This means that 95% of the time, a poll of this size will produce results within 3.8 percentage points of what would be found if all registered voters in the state were interviewed.
+The poll has a margin of error which varies according to the number of respondents.
+For example, a margin of error of 3.8 percent means that 95 percent of the time, a poll of this size will produce results within 3.8 percentage points of what would be found if all registered voters in the state were interviewed.
 There are additional sources of variation in polls which are not reflected in the margin of error, such as the wording and order of questions.

 The sample is selected within geographic regions of the state of Wisconsin to ensure proportionate representation of all areas of the state.
 Telephone numbers are dialed randomly within a list of all area codes and exchanges in the state.
 Cell numbers are selected similarly from working cell exchanges.
 Cell respondents are screened to ensure that they actually live in Wisconsin and to identify their county of residence.